bestwebsoft/relevant-wordpress-plugin/readme.txt

 * Update : Improved design of code.

 == Upgrade Notice ==

+= V1.1.1 =
+We updated all functionality for wordpress 4.1.1.
+Plugin optimization is done.

 = V1.1.0 =
 We updated all functionality for wordpress 4.1.